zenml-io/blog.zenml.io/_posts/2022-10-05-zenml-revamped.md

 ## 🔥 Onwards and Upwards!

 The key changes highlighted above addresses most of the major use-cases, but there are many other additions, changes and tweaks in ZenML 0.20.0.
-To learn about all the updates, [visit our migration guide](https://docs.zenml.io/guidelines/migration-zero-twenty) which lists the changes as well as offers you a clear path to migrating your existing work to the new version.
+To learn about all the updates, [visit our migration guide](https://docs.zenml.io/v/0.20.0/guidelines/migration-zero-twenty) which lists the changes as well as offers you a clear path to migrating your existing work to the new version.

 We're really excited to have this latest version out in the world and for you to try it out!
 The best place to start is [our Quickstart example](https://github.com/zenml-io/zenml/tree/main/examples/quickstart).
 Instructions for how to get going are listed in the README.

-If you find any bugs or something doesn't work the way you expect, please [let us know in Slack](https://zenml.io/slack-invite) or also feel free to [open up a Github issue](https://github.com/zenml-io/zenml/issues/new/choose) if you prefer.
+If you find any bugs or something doesn't work the way you expect, please [let us know in Slack](https://zenml.io/slack-invite) or also feel free to [open up a GitHub issue](https://github.com/zenml-io/zenml/issues/new/choose) if you prefer.
 We welcome your feedback and we thank you for your support!